Edited March 2020.

 Tell your customers your philosophy, and then do business that way.

 Transparency can also be as simple as good communication with customers.
 If you can’t answer a customer’s question right away, tell them that.
 “I don’t have that answer, but if you’ll give me a little time, I can find out for you.”
 Honesty about what you can and can’t do goes a long way.
-Showing your customers that you’ll stick with them through everything they need to know, whether you know the answer or have to research a little to find out, gives them real, viable action on your part that you care about their needs.
+Showing your customers that you’ll stick with them, whether you know the answer or have to research a little to find out, gives them real, viable action on your part that you care about their needs.

 Training your people comprehensively gives them the ability to help customers without all the false starts and uncertainty.
 When your people know their stuff, they spend less time reaching solutions and delivering answers to customers.
 It’s efficient for both your company’s time as well as the consumer’s, and time is one thing you can’t get back.
 So saving time can be priceless.

 Corporations are big, impersonal things that are out to make money.
-But people are more easily trusted, especially on an individual level.
 It’s okay to let your personality show through in your business.
 It’s part of connecting with your target audience, telling them you understand their needs.
 At the end of the day, consumers buy products and services to fill a need that makes their lives better, whether it’s calling in a plumber or buying a movie to stream.
 They want to unclog a drain so they can shower.
 They’ve had a hard day and want to lose themselves in some entertainment.

-No, that doesn’t mean give away your products.
-Although sample sizes of certain products, like Sephora has done for years, allows your customers to try before they buy, and is another trust builder.
+Although giving sample sizes of products, like Sephora has done for years, allows your customers to try before they buy, and is another trust builder, we’re not suggesting you give away your goods and services.
 But giving away knowledge is just as powerful.
 You’re an industry expert, no matter your industry.
 Financial advisors can give away valuable tips on ways to save money.
 Landscapers can give away advice on how to keep your yard from becoming overgrown.
 Writers can give away their secrets to creating worlds through tried and true methods of outlining.

 Does any of that directly lead to sales?
 Maybe, maybe not.
 But the people who find the information useful will know they can trust the person or business who’s given that advice away for free.
 The businesses also get the opportunity to prove themselves knowledgeable in their field.
 So if the new homeowner doesn’t have all the yard implements necessary to clear a pile of brush on the corner of their new house, they’ll know that landscaper knows what they’re talking about, and maybe they’re not too expensive to hire.

 It’s all about bringing it down to the people level.
-The Edelman Trust Barometer details that trust in “the media” is at an all time low, but trust in “my media” has actually risen.
+The Edelman Trust Barometer details that trust in “the media” is at an all-time low, but trust in “my media” has actually risen.
 This is because people are skeptical of the bigger picture right now.
 But the places where they learn information, the people they seek out to follow on social media or watch on TV, those are the ones they’ve come to believe in.
 They have experience with them.
-It’s not some nameless reviewer on Amazon paid for their positive (or negative) review.
 Prove your validity through transparency, know-how, and most of all, willingness to help, and the trust will follow.